 All duties and taxes are based on the tax rates of the destination country and the details listed on your invoice as previously mentioned, including the type and value of the goods, the weight, and the country of origin.
 Missing information on the invoice can delay shipments and result in incorrect amounts being charged.

 Retailers calculate their duties and taxes using the destination country’s published rates.
 Rates vary based on the type of goods and can be found on government websites for each country.
-Both duties and taxes are paid before goods are released from customs, which is a major reason to have an efficient and reliable customs clearance partner.
+Both duties and taxes are paid before goods are released from customs, which is a major reason to have a reliable customs clearance partner.

 Simplified shipping and customs clearance with Seven Senders